Len1629807aDillon/sortient-sorting-opensource/README.md

 Recycling Intelligence is an open research and engineering platform for high-performance recycling facilities.
 The project combines deep learning-based material recognition, low-latency edge computing, and adaptive mechanical sorting to deliver 99%+ purity with millisecond decision latency.
 It is designed for academic researchers, industrial automation teams, and sustainability innovators who want to experiment with intelligent recycling workflows.

+## Why it matters (plain English)

+Modern recycling plants move thousands of bottles, cans, fibres, and circuit boards every minute.
+Human spotters or fixed-rule systems cannot keep up, especially when materials arrive contaminated or in unexpected shapes.
+This project simulates how an AI-enabled facility "sees" each item, chooses the right chute, and keeps conveyor belts flowing without blowing past the millisecond timing windows that real hardware requires.
+You can run the system end-to-end on a laptop to understand each decision, yet the architecture mirrors what production plants deploy.

 ## Key Capabilities

 - **Deep Learning for Waste** – A configurable neural network (`DeepWasteSorter`) processes multi-modal sensor data to recognise plastics, metals, fibre products, organics, and emerging material classes.
-- **Smart Sorting Edge** – An event-driven edge scheduler orchestrates inference workloads across local compute nodes with latency budgets tuned for conveyor speeds of 1.5–6 m/s.
+- **Smart Sorting Edge** – A latency-aware scheduler weighs queue depth, utilisation, and headroom before dispatching inference workloads to edge nodes, continuously rebalancing to stay under a 12 ms budget even as demand spikes.
-- **Material Sorting System** – Mechanical actuator models and policy-driven decision logic deliver lane assignments, actuator commands, and contamination-aware routing strategies.
+- **Material Sorting System** – Mechanical actuator models and policy-driven decision logic compute lane suitability, actuator selection, and contamination-aware fallback routes while keeping a detailed reasoning trail per item.
-- **Real-Time Analytics** – Streaming telemetry exposes confidence, contamination, throughput, and latency metrics for operational dashboards and research instrumentation.
+- **Real-Time Analytics** – Streaming telemetry exposes confidence, contamination, throughput, and per-stage latency metrics that feed dashboards, anomaly detectors, or research notebooks.

 ## Architecture Overview